| Veep Spiro Agnew ResignsBy Patrick Mondout

 stemmed from a scheme where he received $300,000 as a quid pro quo

+to influence race track legislation.
 The students, who were collectively known as Banzoff's Bandits, soon

 discovered a precedent under old English law that allowed an individual to